harvy4002/mobile-police-script/README.md

 * Download the zip
 * Unzip and add the files you want to convert to the data folder
-* Shift+right-click in downloaded folder
+* Shift+right-click in downloaded folder, then click open PowerShell window from here

 Run the script with: